 Eat

-What you eat and drink can dramatically affect your energy levels and biochemical composition, which in turn affects your emotional and mental clarity.
+What you eat and drink can dramatically affect your energy levels and biochemical composition, which in turn affects your emotional health and mental clarity.
 There is simply not enough energy to think clearly or initiate and sustain the changes needed for us to take good care of ourselves when our diet is deficient.

 However, you are not what you eat, you are what you absorb!